-He started all five Championship matches last year and scored a second try in the 55-35 win over France at Twickenham in the final game.
-His repeat performance, bringing two tries in the first 17 minutes in the RWC warm-up game against Les Bleus at HQ last August, was a crowd thriller.
+He started all five Championship matches in 2015 and scored a second try in the 55-35 win over France at Twickenham in the final game.
+His repeat performance, bringing two tries in the first 17 minutes in the RWC warm-up game against Les Bleus at HQ in August 2015 was a crowd thriller.
 His footwork when running in the first was a delight followed by a shuffle and scorching pace for his second.
 He was the QBE Man of the Match.

 Ireland were next on his agenda when George Ford hoisted a high diagonal kick that he caught almost on the line.
-He rose above Simon Zebo to dive over for his fifth Test try before breaking through two tackles to score his sixth against Australia in the RWC match last October.
+He rose above Simon Zebo to dive over for his fifth Test try before breaking through two tackles to score his sixth against Australia in the RWC match in October 2015.
 Two more followed against Uruguay in the next game.

 A dynamic run and then a ‘hands and knees’ approach and stretch over the Wales line in the Old Mutual Wealth Cup last May was pure Watsonesque – opportunism and brilliance in a nutshell.
 His deft chip created a brilliantly-taken try by Mike Brown when England clinched a 3-0 series win over Australia in Sydney at the end of June.
 He missed the subsequent Old Mutual Wealth Series because of a broken jaw and the first three games in the 2017 Six Nations because of a hamstring injury.
 On his return against Scotland this March, Anthony came off the bench for the injured Elliot Daly and scored a well-worked try in the 61-21 victory.
 His first start at full back was when he won his 28th cap in the Australia Australia match at Twickenham this November in the absence of Mike Brown.